Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 Applying the Crackle To The Grey Sideboard

-The base of the grey sideboard was repainted with Driftwood.
+The base coat of the grey sideboard was repainted with Driftwood.
 It’s a beautiful light shade of gray.
-After the paint had dried, I applied the crackle to the grey sideboard in specific spots where I wanted to add texture and character.
+After the paint had dried, I applied the crackle to the front of the doors and drawers in specific spots where I wanted to add texture and character.
 Thicker in some places and thinner in others.
-The areas where it was applied thick began to drip making it appear like paint drips, but in a more controlled fashion.
+The areas where it was applied thick began to drip making it appear as paint drips but in a more controlled fashion.
+As a result, I ended up with the weathered, crackled chippy finish.

 The Results of The Crackle